Being An Eco-Ally in Big Bear Lake

 How wonderful it is that nobody need wait a single moment before starting to improve the world.
 Anne Frank

-Self Guided Tours - Head to the Visitor Center for trail maps and brochures and start getting to know Big Bear!
-Top Trails like the Woodland Interpretive Trial and the Champion Lodgepole Pine Trail both have corresponding brochures about the natural environment and history of the Valley.
+- Head to the Visitor Center for trail maps and brochures on recreation areas in Big Bear Lake.
+Top Trails like Woodland Interpretive Trail and Champion Lodgepole Pine Trail have brochures about their environment and history.

-The Alpine Pedal Path includes signage along the fully paved route offering information on Big Bear's geographical history, wildlife, and more.
+- The Alpine Pedal Path includes signage along the paved route with information on Big Bear's geography, wildlife, and more.

-Conservation areas like the Baldwin Lake Ecological Reserve and the The Stanfield Marsh Wildlife & Waterfowl Preserve also offer educational opportunities on Big Bear's diverse ecosystems and what it takes to sustain them.
+- Conservation areas like Baldwin Lake Ecological Reserve and The Stanfield Marsh Wildlife & Waterfowl Preserve offer education on Big Bear's diverse ecosystems and what it takes to sustain them.

-The Gold Fever Trail through the Holcomb Valley area highlights the rich gold mining history of Big Bear.
+- Gold Fever Trail in Holcomb Valley highlights the rich gold mining history of Big Bear.

-Big Bear Alpine Zoo - Our Zoo is an amazing ambassador for wildlife conservation in our valley.
-As a rehabilitation center for sick and injured wildlife, the Zoo returns a majority of their animal patients to their natural environments.
-The animals that cannot be released remain at the facility as Big Bear's VIP residents.
+Big Bear Alpine Zoo - Our Zoo is an amazing ambassador for wildlife conservation in the valley.
+As a rehabilitation center for sick and injured wildlife, the Zoo returns a majority of their animal patients to their natural environment.
+The animals that cannot be released remain at the facility as permanent residents.
 Successful wildlife conservation is a community wide effort.
 The Zoo reminds everyone to:

-- Don't be too quick to 'rescue' an orphaned animal.
-Often the mother is out foraging for food.
-Hand raising any wild animal deprives it of learning important behaviors and cues from it's mother and siblings.
+- Don't be too quick to 'rescue' an orphaned animal; often the mother is out foraging for food.
+Hand raising any wild animal deprives it of learning important behaviors from it's mother and siblings.

-The Big Bear Valley Ecotourism Coalition is a project made of organizations, agencies, and local citizens which have come together to support, encourage and promote ecotourism in the Valley.
-The Coalition assembles information on local habitats, ecotourism activities, tours, events, recreation, and sustainably-run local businesses.
+Big Bear Valley Ecotourism Coalition - This project is supported by organizations, agencies, and local citizens who have come together to encourage and promote ecotourism in the Valley.
+The Coalition assembles information on local habitats, ecotourism activities, tours, events, recreation, and sustainably run local businesses.